SamFu1113/Unix-programming/README.md

 			- Not contributing much system workload
 			```
 		- Expected result
-			- Automatic backup files (in a flat directory) to another directory
+			- Automatic backup files (in a flat directory) to another directory.

 	- Login shell
 		- A shell program capable of execution a single command each time